164 Marlborough

 In May of 1974, Louis Musco, Jr., acquired 166 Marlborough.
 In July of 1976, when he sold it, he reserved to himself the right at some future time to increase by nine feet the height of “the present one-story building, now known as 164A Marlborough, attached to seller’s building at 164 Marlborough.”
 This one-story building at 164A Marlborough, which fills the entire side yard, had been built sometime after 1938 as an expansion of a previous ell located on the southern half of lot (the Building Department files do not include the permit for this addition).

-In October of 1975, the Commonwealth Realty Trust sold 163 Marlborough.
-It retained 164 Marlborough, which continued to be a dormitory for Bay State College in 2015.
+In October of 1975, the Commonwealth Realty Trust – Special sold 163 Marlborough.
+It retained 164 Marlborough, which continued to be a dormitory in 2023.

-164 Marlborough continued to be assessed as a four-to-six family dwelling in 2022.
+164 Marlborough was assessed as a four-to-six family dwelling in 2024.

 South side of Marlborough (ca. 1875), looking west from Dartmouth (315 Dartmouth in foreground on right); courtesy of Historic New England